 In this blog post, I will be discussing the most common and hardest to answer call center interview questions.
 I also would be equipping you (our dear readers) with valuable tips on how to answer these call center interview questions.

-While call center interview questions will mostly resemble interview questions found in job interviews in other industries, the way that one answers them will have to be different and tailor made for the needs of the industry.
+While call center interview questions will mostly resemble interview questions found in job interviews in other industries, the content of your answers will have to be tailor-made for the needs of the call center industry.
 Job interviewers in the call center industry will be primarily on the lookout for skills such as flexibility, customer service, multitasking, good communication, and critical thinking.

 This blog post featuring call center interview questions and answers will be presented in a question and answer format.
 The answers will be given in a script format.
 This will be followed by a short explanation on each call center interview question and answer.